Wine Bottle and Crate Cake Tutorial

-I made this wine bottle and crate cake last year in summer.
-Everybody LOVED it and yet I hated how my work turned out.
+I made this wine bottle and crate cake last summer.
+Everyone loved it, but I hated how my work turned out.

 It would have been a perfect cake if not for the weather.
-The temperature was so hot - I was melting!!
-My fondant panels became soft - after all that hard work of placing them in the fridge so they would be perfect!
-The weather just would keep them straight.
+The temperature was so hot—I was melting!!
+My fondant panels became soft after all that hard work of placing them in the fridge so they would be perfect!
+The weather just kept them straight.
 Ah!!
-You know how heart-broken you can get when you work so hard to get things perfect? and then you have no control over things like the weather.
+You know how heartbroken you can get when you work so hard to get things perfect, and then you have no control over things like the weather?

-Well, I planned to make a tutorial for you because I was so confident about this cake.
-I took the video but of course, later changed my mind about sharing the tutorial.
-It's a been a year now since I made the video but I thought well ... the tutorial itself is not bad.
+I planned to make a tutorial for you because I was so confident about this cake.
+I took the video but, of course, later changed my mind about sharing the tutorial.
+It’s been a year now since I made the video, but I thought, well, the tutorial itself is not bad.
 Just the panels got soft because of the heat.
-I'm sure it's still worth learning from.
+I’m sure it’s still worth learning from.

-So finally I decided to put the clips together and share this Wine Bottle and Crate Cake Tutorial.
+So, finally, I decided to combine the clips and share this Wine Bottle and Crate Cake Tutorial.

 Cake and frosting